S-S-X/metatool/README.md

 ## How to add supported nodes

-Example to add node technic:injector for tubetool
+Example to add support for technic:injector

 ```
 local definition = {